robertkleffner/conlangs/unnamed-active-stative/basic-features.md

 6. *ifu* - Illative - into
 7. *īš* - Sublative - onto
 8. *že* - Terminative - up to,as far as
-9. *wai* - Perlative - through,along
+9. *wá* - Perlative - through,along
 10. instrumental - Vialis - by way of, via
 11. *zei* - Essive - as a/the
 12. *zvae* - Exessive - from (a state)